 I’m a Computer Science PhD student at Carnegie Mellon University, advised by Keenan Crane.
-My research is in applied geometry, designing new algorithms to process, manipulate, and understand geometric data such as 3D meshes and point clouds.
-I’m also interested in applying these techniques to solve problems in computer vision/graphics, scientific computing, and computational fabrication.
+My research is in applied geometry, designing new algorithms to process geometric data like 3D meshes or point clouds.
+I also apply these techniques to solve geometric problems in computer graphics/vision, scientific computing, and computational fabrication.
 My work is currently supported by an NSF Graduate Research Fellowship.

 Previously, I was an undergraduate at Virginia Tech, where I worked with T.M.
 Murali on computational systems biology, and was active in competitive programming.
 Outside of work, I’m a big fan of long-distance running, hockey, and cooking.